Eleanor Abbott (Paul)

 Cassandra Gouschuk

-Cassandra Gouschuk (She/Her) is the Provincial Manager for Women and Child Protection.
+Cassandra Gouschuk (She/Her) is the Director of Work for Women, 2S+, Youth and Education.
 Cassandra joined the BC First Nation’s Justice Council in January 2023.
 Cassandra is a White settler and grateful guest on the Syilx territory.

 Cassandra holds a Master of Social Work Degree from the University of British Columbia Okanagan and a Bachelor’s Degree in Child and Youth Care Counselling from Douglas College.
 Cassandra has worked alongside Indigenous youth and families impacted by the Child Welfare system for more than 15 years.
 Cassandra is honoured to be a part of BCFNJC and their work toward reform of current systems and restoration of First Nations systems.